Several pre-workout supplement labels I was reading recently listed caffeine anhydrous as one of their ingredients.

 So 15 million pounds of it provides enough caffeine for 20 billion cans of soda, or just under 7 billion cans of Red Bull.

-And again, that’s just the imported caffeine anhydrous.
+And again, that’s just what has been imported.

 Half of the imported stuff is synthetic